 To get an impression of the overall progress in data formats and a possible effect the newly introduced EU regulation might have had, table 4 is presented.
 It shows the distribution of data formats for the 2007-2013 and the 2014-2020 period.
-While it is clear that more datasets for the 2007-2013 period were collected (75) vs. (47) for 2014-2020, the number of datasets in machine readable formats have improved.
-This is most visible in the number of datasets presented in PDF (49 in 2007 vs. 33 in 2014) and XLSX (4 in 2007 vs. 31 in 2014).
+The number of datasets in machine readable formats has improved.
+This is most visible in the number of datasets presented in

+PDF (49 in 2007 vs. 33 in 2014) and XLSX (5 in 2007 vs. 31 in 2014).
 This is a positive development that we want to highlight, although many of the datasets do not comply with the self-prescribed EU standards.